whetstoneresearch/doppler-indexer-rs/docs/LOGS_COLLECTION.md

 To re-collect logs for a range, delete the corresponding file from `data/raw/{chain}/logs/`.
 You may also need to delete the corresponding receipts file to trigger the receipt collector's catchup logic.

+### Automatic Recollection (Corrupted Files)

+Log files can also be automatically recollected when the factory collector detects corruption during its catchup phase:

+1. **Detection**: Factory collector attempts to read a log file and encounters a parse error
+2. **Deletion**: The corrupted log file is automatically deleted
+3. **Recollection**: Factory collector sends a `RecollectRequest` to the receipt collector
+4. **Re-fetching**: Receipt collector re-fetches receipts from RPC and sends logs through channels
+5. **Writing**: The logs collector receives the data through its normal channel and writes a new parquet file

+This automatic recovery ensures data integrity without manual intervention.
+See [Factory Collection](./FACTORY_COLLECTION.md#corrupted-file-recovery) and [Receipt Collection](./RECEIPTS_COLLECTION.md#automatic-recollection-corrupted-file-recovery) for more details.

 ## Field Configuration

 ### Minimal Schema (when `log_fields` is specified)